hexa-decim8/KranG/README.md

     * bulk part of speech processing - Under Construction
     * bulk word processing - Under Construction
     * sentence tokenizer - WORKING!
-    * a la carte part of speech processing - Under Construction
+    * single file part of speech processing - WORKING!
-    * stopword processing - Under Construction
+    * stopword processing - WORKING!
     * word tokenizer - WORKING!

 Each of these features is currently provided by individual scripts (which are already available in this repo if you'd like to use them.)